-All on-campus sessions are drop-in and are a maximum of 40 minutes in length.
-Please bring a copy of the assignment sheet and course outline (if applicable), as well as any notes, outlines or drafts you have done so far.
-Sessions begin with setting and planning to achieve your goals.
-We’ll review your assignment requirements and discuss concerns you may have about your writing or the assignment itself.
+All on-campus consultations are drop-in and are a maximum of 50 minutes in length.
+Please bring a copy of the assignment sheet and course outline (if applicable), as well as any notes, outlines, or drafts you have done so far.
+Consultations begin with setting and planning to achieve your goals.
+We’ll review your assignment requirements and discuss concerns you may have about your writing.
+Please note: we do not edit/proofread assignments.

 - Discover what you want to say and how to say it